my-language-skills/all-in-one-metadata/docs/documentation-2.md

 The full list of Types and Properties can be find [here](http://schema.org/docs/full.html).

-By selecting the first checkbox and saving, the page will refresh and you will see this under all activated types a new option *Edit Type Properties* where the different Properties of the Type can be selected.
+By selecting the first checkbox and saving, the page will refresh and you will see this under all activated types a new option **Edit Type Properties** where the different Properties of the Type can be selected.

 ![active Type](images/active_type.png)

-Edit Type Properties allow to see the properties organised in 3 groups.
+The drop down menu on the bottom shows alternative properties (organised in 3 groups) for the type that you selected.

 ![properties group](images/properties_group.png)